Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 • Be aware that the child nodes in a hierarchy are often just referred to as “nodes”, whereas parent nodes are always referred to as parent nodes.

-• ORDINAL_POSITION might be a bit confusing at first glance, because again, it only defines the sort order for a given node compared to its immediate siblings (again, consider the financial statement hierarchy structure that we glanced at earlier.
+• SEQNR might be a bit confusing at first glance, because again, it only defines the sort order for a given node compared to its immediate siblings (again, consider the financial statement hierarchy structure that we glanced at earlier.
 Revenue has to always come before Expenses at the top level, but underneath revenue, it’s important that its constituent child records are also displayed in the right order according to accounting expectations, i.e. “License” coming before “Support”).
-Now, sorting data only requires that sequential values are larger than previous values, so you could technically use a typical sequence for this column, i.e. each record in the table increasing by 1, which would give us 1, 2, 3… up to 7.
-But that kind of implies that all of the records are somehow related to each other when it comes to sorting (which they’re not — sort order only makes sense amongst sibling nodes), and if you casually glance at the data, you could get the impression that some records are missing (i.e. if the first node among a set of siblings starts with the value 7 for example).
+Now, sorting data only requires that sequential values are larger than previous values, so you could technically use a typical contiguous sequence for this column, i.e. each record in the table increasing by 1, which would give us 1, 2, 3… up to 7.
+But that kind of implies that all of the records are somehow related to each other when it comes to sorting (which they’re not — sort order only makes sense amongst sibling nodes).
+So it’s recommended that you restart your sequence for each set of siblings nodes.

 • Speaking of sorting hierarchy records — in many cases, such as with GL Account hierarchies, the sort order is defined by the business in a dedicated column, and almost always used in any reporting.
 However, in other cases, a sort order doesn’t really matter.
 Think of a typical org chart.
 If you were looking at expenses charged per department (or employee), you often don’t really care about sort order of the hierarchy, as long as the data is grouped properly (i.e. you can see all of the employees per department, all departments per division, etc.).
 And lastly, you often only care about the alphanumeric sort order, such as with your time dimension.
 We’ll get to the time dimension shortly, but it’s absolute a hierarchy in the strict definition, and you’re almost always going to sort your days by their intrinsic value (assuming you have your days modeled properly, i.e. don’t forget your padded zeroes for any columns you use for sorting!
-Otherwise the value 11 might come before the value 2.)
+Otherwise the value 11 might come before the value 2.
+The formally recommended way to handle this risk in time data is to model time following the ISO 8601 standard, just FYI.)

 Before I forget to mention, you might hear this structure referred to as an “adjacency list”, which is another technical term from graph theory.
-Technically, an adjacency list maps a single node to *all* of its adjacent nodes, so in the case of hierarchies, a single row would show a parent node mappes to *all* of its children nodes (in an array, for example).
+Technically, an adjacency list maps a single node to all of its adjacent nodes (i.e. within a single record, which you could accomplish with an ARRAY or JSON column), so in the case of hierarchies, a single row would show a parent node maps to *all* of its children nodes (in an array, for example).
 In practice though, folks often refer to the parent/child data model above as an adjacency list, even though each child node gets its own row.
 Just FYI.

 In Summary